Ray Carter | April 7, 2022

 Hofmeister is currently a candidate for governor, running as a Democrat after having switched parties.

-However, the Biden administration has since issued guidance indicating that schools must allow student access to bathroom facilities based on gender identity, not biology.
+However, the Biden administration has since issued guidance saying it would apply Bostock to public schools, effectively declaring the administration would force schools to allow student access to bathroom facilities based on gender identity, not biology.

 Director, Center for Independent Journalism